 Therapists should be open to clients making informed decisions about their service providers.
 Someone who is reluctant to discuss these issues may not meet the criteria of being your therapist.

 PeoplePsych Provides Full Range of Therapy and Counseling Services

 PeoplePsych is a Chicago therapy and counseling practice that provides effective help for many of life’s challenges.
-PeoplePsych therapists approach each client from a position of respect and compassion, and are dedicated to providing each with renewed hope for a better life.
+PeoplePsych therapists approach each client from a position of respect and compassion – and are dedicated to providing each with renewed hope for a better life.
 All the therapists at PeoplePsych are licensed professionals, equipped with the skills and knowledge to make a positive change in your life.
-There are many reasons people decide to see a therapist and we can help you find therapist that is right for you.
+There are many reasons people decide to see a therapist and we can help you find a therapist that is right for you.
 For more information about our psychotherapy and counseling services, please contact PeoplePsych today at (312) 448-7218 or email us at firstname.lastname@example.org.